daniil-pogorelov/daniil-pogorelov/README.md

 - Database structure
 - System performance

 …I’d love to learn from and contribute to your work.
-Let’s build something awesome together!
+Let’s build something cool!

 ---